 The limitations of the study are those characteristics of design or methodology that impacted or influenced the interpretation of the findings from your research.
-They are the constraints on generalizability, applications to practice, and/or utility of findings that are the result of the ways in which you initially chose to design the study and/or the method used to establish internal and external validity.
+Study limitations are the constraints placed on the ability to generalize from the results, to further describe applications to practice, and/or related to the utility of findings that are the result of the ways in which you initially chose to design the study or the method used to establish internal and external validity or the result of unanticipated challenges that emerged during the study.

 Always acknowledge a study's limitations.
-It is far better that you identify and acknowledge your study’s limitations than to have them pointed out by your professor and be graded down because you appear to have ignored them.
+It is far better that you identify and acknowledge your study’s limitations than to have them pointed out by your professor and have your grade lowered because you appeared to have ignored them.

-Acknowledgement of a study's limitations also provides you with an opportunity to demonstrate that you have thought critically about the research problem, understood the relevant literature published about it, and correctly assessed the methods chosen for studying the problem.
-A key objective of the research process is not only discovering new knowledge but to also confront assumptions and explore what we don't know.
+Acknowledgment of a study's limitations also provides you with opportunities to demonstrate that you have thought critically about the research problem, understood the relevant literature published about it, and correctly assessed the methods chosen for studying the problem.
+A key objective of the research process is not only discovering new knowledge but also to confront assumptions and explore what we don't know.

 Claiming limitations is a subjective process because you must evaluate the impact of those limitations.
 Don't just list key weaknesses and the magnitude of a study's limitations.
 To do so diminishes the validity of your research because it leaves the reader wondering whether, or in what ways, limitation(s) in your study may have impacted the results and conclusions.
 Limitations require a critical, overall appraisal and interpretation of their impact.
 You should answer the question: do these problems with errors, methods, validity, etc. eventually matter and, if so, to what extent?